 Based Measurement of oral Reading (CBMReading) along with emerging assessments for mathematics.
 FAST builds on the work of curriculum-based measurement (CBM) pioneer Stan Deno and computer adaptive testing pioneer David Weiss.

-The focus of this article is CBMReading, a simple set of procedures that teachers use to identify and set goals for underperforming students.
+The focus of this be-slimmer.net is CBMReading, a simple set of procedures that teachers use to identify and set goals for underperforming students.

 “A lot of our work relates to maximizing the quality of the data and maximizing the quality of the decisions about students that people make with the data,” says Christ, who has been working on the effort for 15 years.
 “It all goes back to whether you can create reading passages that yield consistent performances over time.”